 This can be achieved using a VPN of course, but those are not easy to set up correctly.
-Since you manage the server over SSH anyway, you have an easy to use tool, to make it work.
+Since you manage the server over SSH anyway, you already have an easy to use tool, to make it work.
 You can make a port tunnel through SSH.
-This is similar to port forwarding you might know, setting up a home-router.
+This is similar to port forwarding, which you might know from setting up a home-router.
 Our goal is to create a port on your machine, which is forwarded to a port on a remote machine.

 That goes like this:

 $ ssh -f email@example.com -L <port>:<remote host>:<remote port> -N

 Parameters: -f This will execute the command in background, not blocking your terminal session.
 Warning: The tunnel will be kept open as long as you don't disconnect your network or kill the SSH process.
 If you leave that parameter out, you can close the connection by issuing <Ctrl>+C killing the SSH tunnel. firstname.lastname@example.org Username and host of your SSH server. -L This parameter creates the tunnel instead of a normal SSH session. <port> Local port on your machine, which is forwarded to the remote system. <remote host> Host of the service you want to remotely connect, can be the SSH host, but rather be the MySQL instance host. <remote port> Port on the remote host you want your tunnel to connect to.
 For MySQL, this would be 3306. -N We don't want to execute something on the remote system, just create a tunnel.

 For a PostgreSQL server that could look like: